martindidiego/personal-site/README.md

 ### Build for production

-To build the site for production, run `npm run build`.
+To build the site for production, run `npm run build:site`.
 This will optimize and bundle all neccessary files into `dist/` to be served.